k21971/EvilHack/doc/evilhack-changelog.md

 - Don't count non-magical sacrifice gifts towards total gifts received
 - Tweaks to thievery skill
 - Fix: update to 'ukiller can't be null' fix
+- Fix: couldn't forge the Armor of Retribution due to the Sword of Annihilation being indestructible

 ### Version 0.9.0